alexpechkarev/larbac/readme.md

 Intentions of this package is to apply RBAC abstraction level to promote secure user administration.
 Access decisions are based on the roles and permissions individual users have as part of organization.
 The basic concept is that users obtain permissions by being member of role, where permissions are assigned to roles and roles assigned to users.
 User-role and permission-role have many-to-many relation, allowing single role have many users and single user have many roles, same applies to permissions.

-This package includes front-end interface that allows:
+This package includes frontend interface that allows:

  - create, edit and delete permissions
  - create, edit and delete roles